ChoiceCoin/Solana-Compliance/Software/Readme.md

 # Solution

 Choice Coin invented a Compliance AI for automating securities compliance.
 The Compliance AI is an embedded system which formalizes human knowledge using natural language processing to statistically measure the probability that a particular asset is a security.
+The goal for this software is to help asset creators that do not wish create security tokens, engineer their assets to reduce regulatory risk of the SEC innaprorpriately labeling a non-security asset as a security.

 # Analytical Framework